jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 # Worlds (`structures_x.worlds`)

+_Updated: 2026-09-18_

 The world classes are the top-level structural objects in TidalPy.
-A world owns its identity, orbital/thermal scalars, and bulk geometry; a *layered* world additionally owns an ordered stack of [layers](../layers/) and is the object on which the whole-planet equation-of-state and radial (Love number) solves run.
+A world owns its identity, orbital and thermal scalars, and bulk geometry; a layered world also owns an ordered stack of [layers](../layers/base_layer.md) and runs the whole-planet equation-of-state and radial (Love number) solves.

----

 ## Inheritance